Miller Park Food – Three Things To Try

 You have to wait a bit for an AJ’s burger, and there’s no view of the ballgame from here, so get your fix taken care of before game time…and wash it down with a concrete.

-Miller Park Food, Tip #2: Bratchos.
-My apologies for not getting a picture of the bratchos.
+Miller Park Food, Tip #3: Bratchos.
+My apologies for not having a picture of the bratchos.
 I couldn’t find a basket on display, and I couldn’t order one after the AJ Bombers burger and a plate of Rounding Third wings.

 But the bratchos are not to be passed up on otherwise.
 It’s new at Miller as of 2015…and new as a food item that I’ve ever seen.
 Bratchos are kettle chips covered with four kinds of crumbled sausage (chorizo, Italian, Polish, and bratwurst, the staples at Brewers games), cheese sauce, sour cream, jalapenos, and sauerkraut.